© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 UK Health Security Agency (UKHSA) - ‘Infection Control in Schools’ Leaflet

-requirements for childcare settings to exclude children with certain illnesses or infectious
+childcare settings to exclude children with certain illnesses or infectious diseases.

 UK Health Security Agency (UKHSA) - ‘Example Menus for Early Years